PhoenixPeca/Peca-Theme/README.md

 # Peca Theme
 Peca Theme is an awesome theme for the best file-based CMS ever, Kirby CMS.
 This theme  was equipped with great features and smart functions.
 It was optimized for mobile phones, search-engines, social-networking sites, and users of course for best experience.

+## Demo?
+Just click the link and you will be redirected to Peca Theme Demo.
+[DEMO](http://phoenixpeca.ga/contact).

 ## Why is theme free?
 Hahaha!
 Good question guys, well there are bundles of reasons why this theme is free:
 - I want everybody to use this theme.